IanOlet/IanOlet/README.md

 Hello
-My name is Ian Ouellette, I'm currently making games on my own while looking for work in game development.
+My name is Ian Ouellette, I'm currently working as a freelance game designer while looking for full time work in game development.
 Most of my games are made in Unity with C#.

 I can be reached at ianouellette47@gmail.com